 Q. How long will it take to process my petition?

-The I-140 is processed by a local service center.
-The amount of time it takes to process your petition is dependent on the caseload of that particular center.
+A local service center processes the I-140.
+The amount of time it takes to process your petition depends on that particular center’s caseload.
 However, based on reports from those currently petitioning for EB-1A green cards, it takes an average of six months for your petition to be processed.

-You can get the most accurate gauge of processing time by going to the USCIS processing times page.
+You can get the most accurate gauge of processing time by checking the USCIS processing times.
 In the Form field select I-140, then the form category and the field office or service center responsible for your case underneath that.

 Q. What documents do I need alongside the petition?